Guan Li: History

 Juebian (爵弁) of the shidafu (士大夫) nobles, first worn during Guan Li and other rites such as marriage ceremonies.

 The Guan Li and the Ji Li ceremony appeared in China in ancient times, prior to the Qin era.
 Some philosophical texts dating from the Zhou dynasty and Warring States period provide some evidence for the Guan Li ceremony, for example in the Analects of Confucius and by texts written by Mencius.
 The Guan Li ceremony can also be found in the Han Shu.

 Guan Li Ceremony

 The Guan Li is also known as the "capping" ceremony.
 The character is sometimes translated as crown or cap.
 As a coming of age ceremony, the Guan Li ceremony marks the passage of man from childhood to adulthood.
 It is only after the Guan Li ceremony that a man is considered an adult and can be given adult responsibilities and rights; for example, a man could become the heir of his family, get married, inherit a business, and participate in other aspects of society.

 Age

-The Guan Li ceremony typically occurs when a man reaches 20 years old and when a girl reaches 15.
+The Guan Li ceremony typically occurs when a man reaches 20 years old and when a woman reaches 15.